 - Light: Bright light.
 No direct sunlight is required; direct sun exposure may burn leaves.

 - Water / Humidity: Only water when soil is dry.
-The Spider Plant is a moisture-loving plant, and it absorbs humidity in the air through its leaves, so will keep it looking great all year.
+The Spider Plant is a moisture-loving plant, and it absorbs humidity in the air through its leaves, so increasing its humidity will keep it looking great all year.

 2. Devil’s Ivy (Pothos)